lewishowles/components/src/components/form/form-field/form-field.md

 # `form-field`

-A general form component for use in [form-wrapper](/src/components/form/form-wrapper/form-wrapper.md), allowing the definition of field properties and validation rules.
+A general form component for use in [form-wrapper](/src/components/form/form-wrapper/form-wrapper.md), allowing the definition of field properties.
+Validation is defined on the parent `form-wrapper` via its `rules` prop.

 ## Slots